Find the Discount RV Club That Works for You and Hit the Road

 - Verdict: This discount club is low-cost enough to be worthwhile, but its limitations mean you might want to double-check its campsite directory before you sign up.
 Full timers, keep in mind that the half-off rate doesn’t apply to weekly or monthly sites.

 Considering the price of most discount RV clubs, one trip to the Thousand Trails website could give you a case of sticker shock.
-Memberships start at almost $600 per year.
+Memberships start at over $600 per year.

 But for that cost, you get absolutely free stays at participating campgrounds in your area — and we’re talking about the kinds of campgrounds with swimming pools, laundry rooms, the works.

 There are over 190 participating Thousand Trails RV parks nationwide.
 To join, you choose a Camping Pass for one or more “zones,” regions of the country like the Northwest, Midwest and Southeast.
 You can then stay at participating locations in your zone for up to 14 nights free of charge, though there are sometimes extra fees for onsite facilities and restrictions for certain high-usage dates at specific campgrounds.
 Once you stay at a participating campground, you must wait seven days before using your membership again.